mycheong/GettingCleaningData/README.md

 9. Reaarrage the dataframe X_ms by melting it into id variables (subject ids and activity names) and measures variables (all columns containing measurement)
 10. Re-cast the melted data frame to form the tidy dataset X_tidy, where the subject_id and activity forms the row and the average of the measurements are in the columns
 11. Rename the columns of X_tidy by adding a prefix "Avg" to indicate the values in the columns are the average over the given subject and activity
-12. The function returns the merged training and test dataset, X_merged
+12. The function returns the tidy dataset, X_tidy